 Have a look at the picture below

-Supply and Demand zones are everywhere on the chart I will show you at the end of this Article.
+These zones are everywhere on the chart I will show you at the end of this Article.
 The Above image is of Drop Base Rally type of S&D. See in the chart above Market comes down to this level and just picked orders from the demand zone and went away.
-Supply and Demand are the Ever-Green Technique of forex technical analysis.
+Supply and Demand is the Ever-Green Technique of forex technical analysis.

-How to identify strong supply and demand zones?
+How to draw supply and demand zones in forex?

-Time matters a lot to identify a strong supply and demand zone.
+Time matters a lot to identify strong forex supply and demand zones.
 Because less time spent by the price at a certain base zone indicates a more powerful zone and more unfilled orders at the recent base zone.
 On the other hand, more time spent by the price at a certain base zone indicates a less powerful zone and less unfilled orders by institutions.

 Another method to identify strong supply and demand zones is by using the Fibonacci tool.
 Most of the Supply and demand zones between Fibonacci 61.8 and 78 levels are stronger.

 Supply and demand trading is not tough.
-Just simple is to look for the best and fresh base zones and that base zone will be the entry zone.
-Stop loss will be few pips above or below the base zone depending on the timeframe.
+Just simple is to look for the best and fresh base zones and that base zone will act as the entry zone.
+Stop loss will be a few pips above or below the base zone depending on the timeframe.